JUNE 4, 2024

 PIs specialize in managing various payment services, making your financial life convenient.
 They process payments, offer payment options like cards, transfer money, and even provide credit services.
 If you need to pay someone or shop online, PIs make it happen.

-BUT, here’s the pivotal distinction: while Electronic Money Institutions (EMIs) specialize in issuing electronic money, PIs operate using the funds from your regular bank account.
+But, here’s the pivotal distinction: while Electronic Money Institutions (EMIs) specialize in issuing electronic money, PIs operate using the funds from your regular bank account.
 PIs can direct seamless payments and transfers without literally handling your funds.

 Operated under rules outlined in the Payment Services Directive (PSD2), PIs safeguard your financial operations.
 They ensure your money flows securely, connecting your accounts for smooth transactions.
 Payment Institutions act as your financial bridge, guiding your funds from one place to another.